 “One cannot understand the Articles if one writes of them in terms of their weaknesses, or of the political naivety of their creators.
 They can only be understood in relation to the internal revolution in the American states: the individual and group interests, the social cleavages, and the inter-state conflicts that existed at the outbreak of the Revolution.
 Each of these involved problems that had to be reckoned with [when] creating a central government acceptable to thirteen independent states and the clashing social groups within them.”

 It was not surprising that the states constructed a constitution that would allow this situation to develop – after all, had they not instigated a revolution against a strong central power?
 Such a weak confederation might have worked had there been a stronger sense of national unity and co-operation between the states in the first place.
-Benjamin Franklin had signalled the need for greater American unity as early as the Albany Plan of 1754 (see cartoon, above) but little have eventuated.
-In the years before 1776 the thirteen American colonies continued their long tradition of paranoid superstition, xenophobia and competition for territory.
+Benjamin Franklin had signalled the need for greater American unity as early as the Albany Plan of 1754 (see cartoon above).
+In the years before 1776, the 13 American colonies continued their long tradition of paranoid superstition, xenophobia and competition for territory.
 They managed to unite for war and revolution but had not yet established enough common ground to co-operate with each other – at least not without strong, central institutions.
 Under the Articles states were effectively left to their own devices, returning to border disputes, land grabs and internecine squabbling, with no strong national authority to intervene or negotiate.
-So, while it is often said that the Articles of Confederation were a ‘failure’, it is perhaps more true that they permitted the 13 infant states to ensure the new nation would fail.
+So, while it is often said that the Articles of Confederation were a ‘failure’, it is perhaps truer that they permitted the 13 infant states to ensure the new nation would fail.
 By the mid-1780s it was clear that something would need to be done to rectify this imbalance between states’ rights and the national interest.